 Slow or queuing traffic, contraflows, closed routes and temporary traffic lights all add to the misery and often fray tempers, but there are ways to avoid the worst.
 The Institute of Advanced Motorists (IAM) has come up with six handy tips to help negotiate the country’s highways with the minimum of stress.

 1. Always plan your route.
-With the availability and ease of Google Maps, checking for traffic problems is simplicity itself.
-As is re-routing and some car Sat Navs even take routes direct from Google Maps – if your does then make sure it has the most efficient journey uploaded ready to go.
+With the availability and ease of Google Maps and apps such as Waze, checking for traffic problems is simplicity itself.
+As is re-routing and some car Sat Navs even take routes direct from Google Maps – if yours does then make sure it has the most efficient journey uploaded ready to go.

 If there’s no alternative, then make sure you have enough time – and fuel – to make the journey.
 There’s nothing more stressful than being stuck in a traffic jam with the needle in the red zone.